MateusFacioli/CS50X/README.md

   #################################################################################

 lecture 1 using sandbox.cs50.io or ide.cs50.io
-simple hello world in C, using hello.c file print blocks in Mario Game, using mario.c file print blocks2 in Mario Game
+Simple hello world in C, using hello.c file.
+Print blocks in Mario Game, using mario.c file.
+Print blocks2 in Mario Game